NVE/Flood_forecasting/README.md

 `Warning: This project is still under development and is not fully mature`

-`An automatic reporting website is also in experimental stage: http://NVE.github.io/Flood_forecasting/`
+`An automatic reporting website (based on RStudio's Rmarkdown) is also in experimental stage: http://NVE.github.io/Flood_forecasting/`

 <h2 id="About">
 Flood_forecasting - Visualization tool for flood forecasters at NVE